 Final Thoughts About Using a Study Plan Template

-There you have it—11 study plan samples to help you this school year.
-Which one’s best suited for your needs?
+There you have it—a collection of study plan samples to help you this school year.

 Keep in mind that, in order to reach your academic goals, it’s not just about filling out a student planner.
 It also involves your commitment to better study habits and embracing a time-management strategy that works for you.